 The plan had been to let it fade.
 A Treasury official said in June that Brazil would wind the support down if crude settled around eighty dollars, and last week the government withdrew part of the diesel benefit.

 Then the truce broke.
-Fresh American strikes on Iran and attacks on shipping near the Strait of Hormuz pushed Brent back up, days before deputies had to rule on a measure the president issued back in March.
+Fresh American strikes on Iran and attacks on shipping near the Strait of Hormuz pushed Brent back up, days before deputies had to rule on a measure the president issued in March.

 Deputy Hildo Rocha put it plainly during the floor debate.
 The war, he said, is proving expensive for Brazilians, who sometimes forget that a distant conflict sends its consequences home.